peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 ![Zone Name Server Error](images/ZoneNameserverError.png)

-This will make zone data exported from Netbox DNS unusable unless name servers are added before trying to load that zone.
+This will make zone data exported from NetBox DNS unusable unless name servers are added before trying to load that zone.

 ##### Zones with unresolved name servers

-Likewise, if a zone has nameservers defined, the name servers have domain names within a zone managed by Netbox DNS, and the name of the name server cannot be resolved within that zone, a warning message for every name server affected by this is displayed in the zone detail view.
+Likewise, if a zone has nameservers defined, the name servers have domain names within a zone managed by NetBox DNS, and the name of the name server cannot be resolved within that zone, a warning message for every name server affected by this is displayed in the zone detail view.

 ![Zone Name Server Warning](images/ZoneNameserverWarning.png)